paulmelis/sahara-julia/README.md

     wait.(tasks)
 ```

 Note that the above code will work independently of the number of available threads.
-All relevant constructs (e.g. `@spawn`, `lock` and `Task`) come from the Julia standard library.
+All relevant constructs, e.g. `@spawn`, `lock` and `Task`, come from the Julia standard library.
 Plus this is the only place in the rendering code where any kind of handling of parallelism is present, showing how concise and powerful the task-based approach is.

 Rendering an image of 512x512 pixels at 256 samples per pixel using different numbers of OS-level threads then gives the following timings: